CryptoGnome/LimitSwap/README.md

 # LimitSwap
 LimitSwap is a trading bot for UniSwap & Many Other DEXs.
 It has the ability to scan multiple pairs on uniswap and grab the price in realtime and make automated trading decisions based on the users settings [AKA: Limit Orders]

+_
+This bot was built as a learning project for me to learn how to use Web.py, Erc20, & improve my coding skills please use at your own risk!
+_

 #### Grab the Latest Release:
 https://github.com/CryptoGnome/LimitSwap/releases